Our various climate projects

-How does a carbon offset project with different technologies work?
+How does a climate project with different technologies work?

-Every carbon offset project saves CO2, but the individual projects are based on different technologies.
+Every climate project saves CO2, but the individual projects are based on different technologies.

 To produce biogas, biomass is stored in sealed digesters where it ferments to form biogas.
 Biomass may consist of organic waste or manure from cows or other animals.
 In countries such as India and Vietnam, families use gas generated from small biogas facilities for cooking, thereby avoiding the use of wood or charcoal.

 Additional greenhouse gas reduction is achieved given biomass is prevented from rotting in the open air, otherwise releasing methane (CH4).

 One such example is our biogas project in Bagepalli, India.

 Biomass projects involve energy created from renewable biomass, such as coconut shells, sawdust, wood chips, the residue of sugar cane processing, bamboo, or wood from sustainable sources.
 No trees are cut down and no fossil fuels are burned.
 Hence, no CO2 is directly emitted.
 As an additional greenhouse gas reduction measure, such projects mostly involve preventing biomass from rotting in the open air, so that no methane (CH4) is released.

 Our biomass project in Colombia shows how this works.

 In many of the world's poorer regions, families cook their meals over an open fire, often in enclosed spaces.
 This method of cooking is highly inefficient as large amounts of heat go to waste.
 Clean cookstoves are often simple devices made from metal or clay that use energy more efficiently.
 Families can thus save fuel and cut down on CO2 emissions.
 Sometimes the stoves are even used by small businesses.